-The painting that kick-started Saville’s career (and which went on to be the most expensive artwork by a living female artist sold at auction) is a gripping self-portrait.
-Saville made her name with her large-scale portraits (often self-portraits) showing women who did not conform to social beauty standards, but reflecting women as they are seen by themselves.
-Her distinctive handling of oil paints and her warm flesh tones are reminiscent of Lucian Freud and Francis Bacon.
+The painting that launched the career of Jenny Saville is a striking self portrait.
+Saville made a name for herself with her large portraits (often self-portraits), depicting women who do not conform to societal beauty standards, but who reflect the grand diversity of beauty in women.
+Her distinctive handling of oil paintings and her warm skin tones are reminiscent of Lucian Freud and Francis Bacon.

 11. Banksy, Girl with Balloon, 2002

-This now iconic mural first appeared on Waterloo Bridge in London, although it has since been painted over.
-It has reappeared several times to support various political campaigns, notably the Syrian refugee crisis of 2014.
-In 2018 a framed copy of the work spontaneously shredded during an auction at Sotheby’s thanks to a device which Banksy himself had installed in the frame.
-He retitled the newly shredded piece Love is in the Bin.
-The woman who had bought the print for a record price decided to go through with the sale.
+This iconic street artist first appeared on Waterloo Bridge in London, although since then it has been repainted.
+This work has been repeated many times in support of various political campaigns, notably the Syrian refugee crisis in 2014.
+In 2018, a framed copy of the work spontaneously shredded during an auction at Sotheby’s, thanks to a device that Banksy himself installed in the frame.
+He re-titled the shredded work, Love is in the Bin.
+The buyer who had purchased the print for a record price decided to proceed with the sale.

 12. Tracey Emin, My Bed, 1998

-Emin’s My Bed, is, as the name suggests, a recreation of the artist’s unmade bed.
-Emin claims she came up with the piece following an extended depressive period caused by relationship difficulties, in which she lay in bed not eating anything and drinking only alcohol.
-Once she got up she was disgusted to the point of impressed by the detritus that had collected in her room and decided to display it.
-The work was nominated for a Turner Prize, creating huge controversy over whether it qualified as ‘art’.
+My Bed, as indicated by the name, is a reconstruction of the artist’s unmade bed.
+Tracey Emin has said that this idea came to her after a long period of depression caused by difficult relationships and alcoholism.
+After recovering from her depression, she was disgusted by the mess that had accumulated in her room and decided to expose it.
+The work was nominated for the Turner Prize, which sparked a huge controversy over whether or not it should qualify as art.

 13. Roy Lichtenstein, Look Mickey, 1961

-Look Mickey was the first time Roy Lichtenstein directly transposed a scene and style from popular culture, a move that would later become his signature.
-His recreation of a pre-existing scene, right down to the speech bubble, led many to brand the piece as an affront to fine art, but this unique style would eventually make Lichtenstein famous as a precursor of the influential Pop Art movement.
+With Look Mickey, Roy Lichtenstein represented a scene and style belonging to pop culture for the first time in his career, a step towards an art style that would become his signature.
+His reconstruction of a pre-existing scene, right up to the speech bubble, has led many to describe the work as an insult to the fine arts.
+Nevertheless, this unique style came to be celebrated.
+Today he is considered as one of the pioneers of the Pop Art movement.

 14. Takashi Murakami, Flower Ball, 2002

-Murakami initially trained in the traditional Japanese art of Nihonga, before growing frustrated with the elitism associated with the genre.
-He coined the term ‘superflat’ in the early 2000s to describe the legacy of 2D art in Japanese culture thanks to a long heritage of anime and manga, but also to address post-war Japanese society which Murakami claims males little distinction between ‘high’ and ‘low’ culture.
+Artist Takashi Murakami initially trained in the traditional Japanese art of Nihonga, before becoming frustrated by the elitism associated with the genre.
+He invented the term “superflat” at the beginning of the 2000s to describe the legacy of 2D art in Japanese culture through a long legacy of anime and manga, but also to address post-war Japanese society.

 15. David Hockney, Portrait of an Artist (Pool with Two Figures), 1972